 We are thrilled to say that the 2017–2018 Sailing is Sustainable Fleet Replacement Fundraiser at Willamette Sailing Club’s Annual Awards Banquet on December 2, 2017 was a great success.
 We exceeded our goal of $15,000 and raised $21,000 just that night.
 Thank you to all of our amazing donors!
 Funds raised will allow OYSF to help youth[…]

-We are proud to announce that OYSF recently helped the Yaquina Bay Yacht Club acquire new Club 420s from the Gorge Sailing Team in Hood River.
+OYSF grant helps the Yaquina Bay Yacht Club acquire new Club 420s from the Gorge Sailing Team in Hood River.
 Here is an article from the September 2017 issue of YBYC’s newsletter, The Jib Sheet.